walmartlabs/costanza/README.md

   }, 1000);
 });
 ```

+Ideally new named sections are created for any logical entry point into the system from the event loop.
+Things like DOM event handlers and ajax callbacks are prime candidates for creating named sections.
+Plugins such as costanza-thorax allow for doing this in an automated fashion.
+(Don't see a plugin for your framework of choice?
+[Send over a PR][pull_request]!

+### Implementation Warning

 This code hijacks majors portions of built-in prototype objects.
 This should fail-safe but is not guaranteed to do so.
 Use only after considering the risks.
 User's who would like to avoid prototype extension may pass the `safeMode` option to avoid altering host objects. `safeMode` users will need to manually wrap callback functions to ensure that stack traces are available for methods that are executed on subsequent event loops.